ML-ES-Platform/WEB_Template_Component/README.md

 A code generation library for creating MQTT-connected React components in Next.js applications.

-WARNING: You must only push values to the MQTT queue!, pure floats, ints, or bools No need to wrap the value in a json like { value: 1 }, just send 1.
+WARNING: You must only push values to the MQTT queue!, pure floats, ints, or bools No need to wrap the value in a json like `{ value: 1 }`, as it defeats the purpose of MQTT, just send `1`.

 ## Installation